 The City of Roseville’s groundwater management program is designed to diversify our water supplies by adding ground water as an additional source to existing surface water supplies; the majority of which comes from lake Folsom.

-During times of year, and years that have an excess amount of surface water, we will be able to inject that excess water down into the underground aquifer at the well sites.
-During times of year, and years where there is a shortage of surface water; such as a drought, we will be able to pump water out of the aquifer at the well sites to meet water demands of the City.
+Our ASR wells enable us to inject an excess of surface water, once treated by our water treatment plant, down into the underground aquifer at the well sites.
+During times of year, and years where there is a shortage of surface water—such as a drought—we will be able to pump water out of the aquifer at the well sites to meet water demands of the City.

 Traffic: During the construction period expect additional traffic around the site as workers arrive, when materials are delivered, and as facilities are constructed and installed.

-Safety: Sidewalks will be closed around the construction site and marked with signs.
+Safety: Sidewalks may be closed around the construction site and marked with signs.
 Traffic control plans are prepared and submitted by the construction contractor.
-These plans are reviewed by the City’s Public Works – Traffic Engineering department for approval before implementation.
+These plans are reviewed by the City’s Public Works for approval before implementation.

 Construction sites will have temporary fencing installed to safeguard the public from hazardous conditions when construction workers are not present and to protect stockpiles of materials and equipment.